-KlM-GNA is proud to announce that we are hosting our very first VJP test!
+KlM-GNA is proud to announce that we are hosting our first HZP and IMP-B tests!

 Special thanks to all those who volunteered their time and effort to organize this testing weekend and best of luck to all handlers & their dogs!

 We would like to share that Ken Bremer has been awarded the Silver Union Badge from KlM-D (Germany) for his service and tireless work to communicate between KlM-D & KlM-GNA and for his help in facilitating the smooth establishment of GNA into KlM-D!

 Well done and thank you for all that you do!

 A new article has been posted on the Members-only side of the website.
 A very interesting article about the decision to remove or not remove dew claws.
 Have a look and give it some thought!